Rhomanda24/Data-Analysis-Project/README.md

 ## Data Sources

-#### Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about the company
+#### Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about the company.

+### Tools

+- Excel.
+I used excel for data cleaning
+- PowerBI, used in creating reports
+- SQL for data analysis
+- Python for creating report and analysis.